FabianLins/Coding-Task-3-PSD-to-Markup/README.md

 I was a bit "handycapped" since I had to work with Affinity Photo and GIMP but got a PSD created in Photoshop.
 But later one I remebered that I can also open it with the Mac Preview, so I could do some later adjustments.

+I would also like to adjust that it is better to use svg images for icons instead of pixel graphics.
+But I did not want to spend time to remake the Logo in Affinity Designer or Adobe Illustrator without even knowing the font name.
+So I only used PNGs.
+The exact task was to deliver a pixel perfect result not a vector perfect result which also led to this decision.

 I was also able to spot a bug within Google Chrome using the backdrop-filter: https://github.com/FabianLins/Chrome-Backdrop-Filter-Resize-Bug-Report-And-Fix